-Communications Lead: Social Media To be Used: Twitter Facebook Facebook-Live Instagram YouTu YouTube Live INDOT Podcast Other Account Owner/Administrator Contact Information for Social-Media (name, email, and phore Twitter: Facebook Accounts: Instagram: YouTube: Podcast: Other: Communication Project: ☐STIP Update or Amendment ☐Long-Range Transportation Planning Survey ☐ Planning Study ☐Other What event will be advertised via social media: Communication Objective: Target Audiences: General Public Advocacy/Special Interest Groups: Underserved Populations: Low Income Minority ADA Group Ages Over 64 Community Centers Limited English-Speaking Communities 5 □Other Message/Content to be Shared: Who will be responsible for sharing the contents, where are the located, and how will they I shared?
+Communications Lead:

+□Facebook □Facebook-Live □Instagram □YouTube Live □INDOT Podcast □Other

+Twitter: ct Information for Social-Media (name, email, and phone #):

+Facebook Accounts:

+YouTube:

+Podcast:

+Other:

+Communication Project: STIP Upda te or Amendment

+What event will be advertised via soci ial media:

+Communication Objective:

+□Underserved Pop pulations: Low Income Minority ADA Groups Ages Over 64 Community Centers Limited English-Speaking Communities Other

+Message/Content to be Shared: Who will be responsible for sharing th shared? ne contents, where are the located, and how will they be

 Who will be managing the postings?
+7

-Posting Activities: Expected Number of Postings: When (Date & Time): What Channels: What data analytics will be used to assess performance or effectiveness?
+:: When (Date & Time):

+What Channels: What data analytics will be used to as sess performance or effectiveness?

+10 m